 - Using drugs is affecting your work and relationships

-Sometimes to get people to understand they need to stop is managing to say the right thing.
-If you or a loved one are addicted, remember, you are not a bad person, heroin addiction can happen to anyone.
+Sometimes getting people to understand they need to stop is about managing to say the right thing.
+If you or a loved one is addicted, remember, you are not a bad person, heroin addiction can happen to anyone.
 Be proud that you have been able to see the light through the fog and can start on the path to sobriety.